Unibas3D/Upper-Limb-Segmentation/README.md

 If you want to test videos, please uncomment [lines 93-94](https://github.com/Unibas3D/Upper-Limb-Segmentation/blob/49acd157d3d02d763e494dae5db508831998391b/inference_webcam_or_video.py#L93-L94) and comment [line 97](https://github.com/Unibas3D/Upper-Limb-Segmentation/blob/49acd157d3d02d763e494dae5db508831998391b/inference_webcam_or_video.py#L97).
 Change video path at [line 93](https://github.com/Unibas3D/Upper-Limb-Segmentation/blob/49acd157d3d02d763e494dae5db508831998391b/inference_webcam_or_video.py#L93).

 ## Dataset
-We will release our dataset for encouraging future research on human segmentation.
+We will release our dataset for encouraging future research on upper limb segmentation.
 Please send an email to monica.gruosso@unibas.it or nicola.capece@unibas.it if you need it for academic research and non-commercial purposes.

 Before requesting our data, please verify that you understand and agree to comply with the following: